Eigenvalues

 Eigenvalues of a symmetric matrix by Jacobi

-QR decomposition to compute real and complex Eigenvalues and eigenvectors of a matrix
+QR decomposition to compute real and complex Eigenvalues and Eigenvectors of a matrix

 (see also Vector iteration)